jijoel/web-development-notes/wisdom.md

   * Then, go for the guts of the algorithm
   * Gradually increase complexity (you get stuck if you bite off too much at once) None of the code we write to pass early tests is wasted code; it’s just code that’s incomplete, not properly placed, or not general enough

+* Name tests after When/Then:
+  * eg, testWhenPayrollIsRunPaymasterHoldsCheckForHourlyRateTimesHoursWorked
+  * See CleanCode-E21-Test-Design.mp4
+  * Setup functions named after Given (eg, givenStandardHourlyRate)
+* Tests should be named like well written specifications
+* Tests express behavior, not API.
+* Try to test algorithms, not results (spot-check results)

+* Test Doubles:
+    * Dummy     Implements interface; all methods return nothing  (Null Object) Neither test nor implementation use values from object
+    * Stub      Dummy, but all methods return special fixed values (can be used to drive code through tested pathway (ifs, etc.))
+    * Spy       Stub, but remembers how it was called (reports to test) (which functions called, how many times, what arguments, etc.)
+    * Mock      Spy, but knows what should happen

+    * Fake      Simulated class; respond differently to different inputs (can look like actual class; can be very complex) If you use fakes, make sure to test the fakes, also (avoid fakes, if can)

+* Stubs and spies are sufficient for unit tests
+* Sometimes fakes are useful for integration tests

+* Test-specific subclass:
+  * Make a subclass of the class to be tested
+  * Replace protected functions needed by the test
+  * Modify / eliminate behavior in protected functions
+* Self shunt
+  * The test becomes a mock (implement an interface, injects itself into class)
+  * You won't need a separate mock class...
+* Humble objects
+  * Isolate testable code from stuff that is hard to test
+  * Move interesting algorithm to a class that can be tested
+  * The Humble Object pattern can be used to test GUIs

+* When testing GUIs
+  * Test GUIs with your eyes, coupled with a fake back-end process
+  * GUI code (eg, view) shows UI ONLY
+    * It gets anything that might change from a connector
+    * Also, any static information (strings, etc.)
+  * The connector does not have any logic; it calls functions from an interface
+  * All logic happens in classes that implement the interface

+* App should consist of:
+  * Actions - single method use-case objects
+  * Things / Entities - simple objects, few methods